franthormel/learn/language/java/tutorial/LANGUAGE.md

 A namespace that *organizes* a set of related classes and interfaces.

+The purposes of using a package are:
+- Ease in finding and using files
+- Avoid naming conflicts
+- Control access
+- Group related files

+If you do not use the `package` statement, the type ends up in an unnamed package.

 A collection of packages could be called a library.

 ```